Vidi0/scratch-io/docs/wharf/wharf.md

 # Wharf Protocol

-The wharf protocol was created by [itch.io](https://itch.io/) with the objective of keeping games up to date.
+The wharf protocol was created by [Amos Wenger](https://docs.itch.zone/wharf/master/#authors) when working for [itch.io](https://itch.io/) with the objective of keeping games up to date.
 It specifies algorithms for diffing and patching old versions of games to newer ones.
 It also provides an algorithm to generate signatures for game versions, allowing users to check for corrupted installations.

 The official wharf protocol specification can be found here: <https://docs.itch.zone/wharf/master/>